the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-lay-summaries-personal-stories.md

 # Personal stories - Lay summaries

-## Emma Karoune - Working with PalaeoSIG to make Palaeoecology more accessible
+## Emma Karoune - Working with Palaeoecology Special Interest Group to make Palaeoecology more accessible

 Dr Emma Karoune is a Research Associate at The Alan Turing Institute and Historic England focusing on Open Science and [Phytolith](https://en.wikipedia.org/wiki/Phytolith) Research.
 She is currently leading a project concerning the FAIRification of phytolith data.